 Recently, he realized a concert-documentary for SKY television (Channel Classica HD) focused on Johann Kaspar Mertz Fantasias for solo guitar (July 2020).

-In August 2020 he was jury member of the XVI International Guitar Competition “Guitartalent” in Brno (Czech Republic).
+In August 2020 and in August 2022 he was jury member of the XVI International Guitar Competition “Guitartalent” in Brno (Czech Republic).

 He earned his Bachelor Degree in Biomedical Engineering in 2006 and his Master Degree in Electronics Engineering in 2009 with full marks at Politecnico di Milano.

-He is currently Guitar Professor at the International Music School in Milan, Italy.
+He is currently Guitar Professor at Tchaikovsky State Conservatory of Nocera Terinese-Catanzaro and at the International Music School in Milan, Italy.